sirikata/sirikata-cluster/README.md

 Puppet Master Configuration
 ---------------------------

 You'll need to do some Puppet master node setup.
+First you'll want to setup some configuration information.
+Currently this is just a URL prefix for the archive of Sirikata binaries to be installed.
+Instead of serving the data through Puppet (which is slow and limits you to serving from the master) you can specify any URL the cURL will handle.
+Copy cluster/data/puppet/manifests/config.example.pp to config.pp and edit it appropriately.
+You should make sure you have data uploaded there (see the section on generating Sirikata archives) before booting up nodes.

-The easiest way is to work against a local puppet master using the default layout, in which case you can just:
+Once you have the configuration in place, the easiest way to setup the puppet master is to work against a local puppet master using the default layout, in which case you can just:

     ./sirikata-cluster.py puppet master config --yes